Bareflank/hypervisor/doc/cross_compilers/windows_cross_compiler.md

 ~/opt/cross/bin/x86_64-elf-gcc
 ~/opt/cross/bin/x86_64-elf-g++
 ~/opt/cross/bin/x86_64-elf-ld
+~/opt/cross/bin/nasm
 ```

 ## Additional Notes:

-In addition to setting up the cross-compiler, the also need to:
+In addition to setting up the cross-compiler, you will also need to:

 - Install and configure Visual Studio 2015 or higher
 - Install and configure the WDK 10 or higher
+- Install and configure the SDK 10 or higher

 You may also find the following link helpful: